chevah/geck/content/sales.rst

 Items to consider agreeing to a demo:
 -------------------------------------

-Is the customer actively pursuing a trial (they have downloaded SFTPPlus) or considering a trial?
+Is the customer actively pursuing a trial or considering a trial?

 If they are still considering a trial, it would be best to get a list of requirements first, and send through response.